pietroglyph/lasagne/README.md

 * Included matchmaking server, patched to allow succsessful compilation on modern GNU/Linux.
 * Direct connect
 * _Interesting_ multiplayer settings, like:
   - Unlimited powerups
   - Jumping bots
   - All powerups are of one type
 * Some other features that you'll have to look for

 ## Installation

 Download the patcher from the releases section and run it.
 It should find your game and apply the patch to it.
+The patcher only supports Windows; the game also supports macOS, but I couldn't be bothered to deal with the pain of a multiplatform GUI.

+## How Did I Do This?

+IL Assembly (the instruction set for the .NET VM) is much closer the original code (and preserves more information) than most other ISAs, like x86.
+For this reason, IL assembly can be decompiled into real C#, which can then be recompiled. dnSpy is a wonderful tool which handles this process (and provices a debugger!), which makes reversing Unity/C# games pretty easy.

+## Building from Source

+You can run `patcher/build.bat`, to get the dependencies, and build the patcher.

+Patching the game itself is tricker.
+The easiest way to modify the source is to run the patcher on your game, and then decompile the resulting `Assembly-CSharp.dll` in `Garfield Kart/GarfieldKart_nomulti/Managed/Assembly-CSharp.dll`.
+If you really want the full building from source experience, you will need to decompile a vanilla version using dnSpy (with the offset information comments turned off), export it as a Visual Studio project, and apply `mod/0001-Add-all-game-patches.patch` to it using Git, then get Visual Studio to build it (this is a non-trivial task that I haven't gotten to work, because I didn't need to).
+Good luck.

 ## Legal